-In 1805, a book was the first item ever sold by Freeman’s founder, Tristram Bampfylde Freeman.
-We have sold a multitude of books in the intervening 216 years and yet we still treat every one—and every consignor—with the respect and professionalism they deserve.
+A book was the first item ever sold by Freeman’s founder, Tristram Bampfylde Freeman, in 1805.
+Freeman’s Books and Manuscripts department has sold countless books in the intervening 217 years, and we still treat each one—and every consignor—with the respect and professionalism they deserve.

 Hedge fund manager and statistician Victor Niederhoffer amassed an eclectic collection that spanned disciplines and reflected various passions.
 Formed over many years, the collection encompassed larger themes such as human accomplishment and heroic achievement.
 Totaling over $1m, the single-owner sale was comprised of impressive American and European sterling silver trophies and other fine examples that celebrated the craftsmanship and technical prowess of the greatest silversmiths; patriotic and whimsical Americana; folk and illustration art; and a wide selection of first editions, autographs, fine bindings and sporting books from his personal library.
 Additional selections from Niederhoffer's library were offered in two subsequent sales.